microsoft/TypeScript/doc/spec.md

 }
 ```

-In this example, the compute function logs the operator ‘op’ using a feature of enum types: reverse mapping from the enum value (‘op’) to the string corresponding to that value.
-For example, the declaration of ‘Operator’ automatically assigns integers, starting from zero, to the listed enum members.
+In this example, the compute function logs the operator 'op' using a feature of enum types: reverse mapping from the enum value ('op') to the string corresponding to that value.
+For example, the declaration of 'Operator' automatically assigns integers, starting from zero, to the listed enum members.
 Section [9](#9) describes how programmers can also explicitly assign integers to enum members, and can use any string to name an enum member.

-If all enum members have explicitly assigned literal integers, or if an enum has all members automatically assigned, the TypeScript compiler will emit for an enum member a JavaScript constant corresponding to that member’s assigned value (annotated with a comment).
+If all enum members have explicitly assigned literal integers, or if an enum has all members automatically assigned, the TypeScript compiler will emit for an enum member a JavaScript constant corresponding to that member's assigned value (annotated with a comment).
 This improves performance on many JavaScript engines.

-For example, the ‘compute’ function could contain a switch statement like the following.
+For example, the 'compute' function could contain a switch statement like the following.

 ```TypeScript
 switch (op) {